Consumer

 • legal, including the online database LexisNexis;

-• education (includes Harcourt Education in the US); and
+• education (included Harcourt Education in the US); and

 • business.